 How to prevent:

-If you are bringing a new dog into the home, make sure to sit with everyone in your household and go over basic pet handling rules.
-If you have a toddler, make sure that you teach your child from as early as possible to be nice to your dog and not to pull ears and tails.
-Of course, this is easier said than done when you’re teaching 2 year old, so make sure that you are very involved with the interaction between your toddler and dog.
-Pulling ears and tails do not feel good, and may very well result in a bite.
+If you bring a new dog into the home, make sure to sit with everyone in your household and go over basic pet handling rules.
+If you have a toddler, make sure that you teach your child from as early as possible to be nice to your dog and not pull ears and tails.
+Of course, this is easier said than done when you’re teaching 2 years old, so make sure that you are very involved with the interaction between your toddler and dog.
+Pulling ears and tails do not feel good and may very well result in a bite.

 Make that that you do not smother your dog.
-Dogs of all sizes, especially small dogs, feel threatened when cuddled or hugged.
+Dogs of all sizes, tiny dogs, feel threatened when cuddled or hugged.

-In this photo, Emee the Chi is giving me a warning letting me know I'm holding her too close.
-She is very small and she feels trapped, and she has to protect herself.
+In this photo, Emee the Chi gives me a warning letting me know I'm holding her too close.
+She is tiny, and she feels trapped, and she has to protect herself.
 Not all warnings are as obvious, so you have to keep your eyes open.
 I moved my hand right after I took this photo and she was happy again!

-If you are bringing a new dog into a home that already has a dog, be sure to introduce them properly as well.
-If this introduction is forced, they'll probably end up fighting and you'll get bitten if you try to get in the middle.
+If you are bringing a new dog into a home that already has a dog, be sure to introduce them properly.
+If this introduction is forced, they'll probably end up fighting, and you'll get bitten if you try to get in the middle.

-Things will come together when the timing is right, and your family will live happily together and hopefully without anyone getting bitten.
-Remember there are many scenarios in which a person or child could be bitten by a dog.
-Be sure to always use common sense and know that you must be responsible for your children, and make sure they know how to approach a dog and pet it properly.
-It’s also ok to keep your small children away from dogs until you are able to teach them how to approach and pet one or until they are ready to understand.
-This way your child’s experience of petting a dog is more likely to be a good one, and one less bite to be reported for the year!
+Things will come together when the timing is right, and your family will live happily together and hopefully, without anyone getting bitten.
+Remember, there are many scenarios in which a dog could bite a person or child.
+Be sure always to use common sense and know that you must be responsible for your children, and make sure they know how to approach a dog and pet it properly.
+It’s also ok to keep your small children away from dogs until you can teach them how to approach and pet one or until they are ready to understand.
+This way, your child’s experience of petting a dog is more likely to be a good one, and one less bite to be reported for the year!